RapidRide G Line: Stops and stations

-The G Line is planned to serve 21 total stops on its route, including 10 stops in each direction and the western terminal near Colman Dock.
-Stations will be approximately 60 ft long and feature off-board fare payment (including ticket vending machines), raised platforms for level boarding, branded shelters, real-time arrival information, and other features.
+The G Line serves 21 total stops on its route, including 10 stops in each direction and the western terminal near Colman Dock.
+Stations are approximately 60 ft long and feature off-board fare payment (including ticket vending machines), raised platforms for level boarding, branded shelters, real-time arrival information, and other features.

 Service

-The G Line is planned to run 20 hours per day, with a headway of 6 minutes on weekdays and 15 minutes during weekends, and weekday mornings and evenings.
+The G Line, internally designated as Route 677, runs 23 hours per day with a headway of 6 minutes on weekdays and 15 minutes during weekends, and weekday mornings and evenings.
+It has the highest frequency of any bus route in the King County Metro system.
 Travel times from Downtown Seattle to Madison Valley are projected to improve from 16 minutes to 10 minutes with the G Line.
 The line is projected to carry 12,000 to 18,000 daily passengers.

 Fleet

-The G Line is planned to be operated by 60 ft, articulated, hybrid buses with low floors and doors on both sides.
+The G Line is operated by 60 ft, articulated, hybrid buses with low floors and doors on both sides.
 Plans to purchase new trolleybuses for this line were dropped in March 2019 after New Flyer Industries stated that the desired model would not be available in a single vehicle.
 Metro was unable to find another North American manufacturer willing to build articulated trolleybuses that could handle the very steep grades on the westernmost portion of the line (18–19%).

-The buses are planned to have a total of five doors, three on the right and two on the left, for boarding at stations in the center and side of the roadway.
+The New Flxyer XDE60 buses have a total of five doors, three on the right and two on the left, for boarding at stations in the center and side of the roadway.